 - You're a Duck Dynasty fan and don't shave anything, at all, ever.

-Now, three reasons why you do care about this article.
+Now, four reasons why you do care about this article.

 - You hate shaving.
 The 50 ingredients in your shaving gel and the "lotion strips" on your cartridges make your skin feel slimy while you shave and leave it dried out later.
 Every time you shave you get razor burn.
 When your stubble grows back you get ingrown hairs...
 Well you're dragging five razor blades across your skin what do you think is going to happen?!
 Sorry...
 Okay.
 In the commercials for cartridges, they demonstrate how the first blade tugs the hair from the follicle as it cuts, allowing the next razor to cut into the hair closer to the skin.
 Multiply by four and that last razor blade cuts through the hair, allowing it to retract down into the follicle, deep under the surface of the skin with a nice, new, sharp, pointy edge.
 That's how you get an ingrown hair.